mcfnord/rml/src/openmic.md

 My family cautioned me many times that I was messing with dangerous people.
 I know.
 I already lost my child, so what else are you going to take away?
 I was already committed to lampooning on Twitter, so why not go the whole way?
 I'd regret seeing 4 more years because a small number of votes kept him in office.
 I was all-in.

-# Lots and lots of groundwork

-My step-mother told me early on that my adversary might be unacccustomed to the amount of sustained focus and effort I can give to a cause.
-In 2015 I was diagnosed with a mild autism.
-I haven't come to grips with what that means, but it explains a few things about me, and does put me in a different category.
-I can sustain a focus for a long time.
-Maybe that was something new for my adversary.

 I remember exactly one year before the vote, I registered an internet domain PIERCEJUSTICE.INFO.
 Before that year was up, I was referring to
 "The Pierce Justice organization".
 Pierce Justice eventually endorsed people, and critically, hosted easy-to-read legal documents and letters